sgupta70/CircuitPython/README.md

 ### Evidence
 ![ezgif com-crop](https://user-images.githubusercontent.com/71406903/228939802-cae7d630-60d5-4e05-9306-a97065c7b6c7.gif)

 ### Wiring
 ![image](https://user-images.githubusercontent.com/71406903/228350137-55d7ddd0-c263-4111-8555-3bfe5479992a.png)

 ### Reflection
 This assignment was pretty simple, using old code I was able to figure it out pretty quickly.
 A photointerupter is coded just like a regular button so that code was the same.
+I was able to get the photointerrupter working and counting up on the lcd screen.
+I then needed to figure out how to get the photointerrupter to count the amount of time it was interrupted for only four seconds and then reset, this part was a liuttle harder for me but Mr. H helped me out and I realized it was a super simple concept.
+Overall this assignment went well and it really helped me learn more about code.